CBZ-D-velop/Ansible-Playbook-Labocbz-Deploy-Grafana-And-Prometheus/README.md

 * Role can now use system users and address groups
 * Updated with 10 years cert

+### 2023-12-18: Logs and Reorganization

+* Now you have to install Apache2 on the same host as Grafana
+* Iptables is used for blocking acces to Grafana without Apache2

 ## Authors

 * Lord Robin Crombez